 My daughter has EDS and POTS

-I would like to talk to you about 2 rare conditions that often go with each other in patients; mostly young women.
+I would like to talk to you about 2 rare conditions - EDS and POTS - that often go with each other in patients, mostly young women.
 Both conditions have made our 25-year-old daughter permanently disabled in a short amount of time – about 6 years – and unable to leave the 2nd floor of our home on most days.

 The most common analogy likens the body of someone with EDS to that of a house built with faulty materials.
 Connective tissue supplies support in the body, just like the mortar between bricks.
 Hers seems to be progressing and getting worse and she is being held together with physical therapy tape.
-There is no textbook treatment or medication regiment for this condition.
+There is no textbook treatment or medication regimen for the combination of EDS and POTS.

 POTS (postural orthostatic tachycardia syndrome) is a form of dysautonomia that affects the flow of blood through the body.
 The autonomic nervous system regulates involuntary actions that allow the body to function.
 When we stand, the body needs to accommodate a complete set of processes to allow this.
 Upon standing, a significant amount of blood automatically falls to the lower body.